d3adb5/website/content/_index.md

 ## What can I expect to see on this site?

 Hopefully some tutorials, ramblings, and real life cases that I think bear some relevance and could be the source of insight for other like minded people.
+For example, it's no mystery that I like Git.
+This website is versioned with Git, and _there will always be a link in the page footer to the last commit_ that changed the page you are looking at.
+If you like Git, perhaps you'll find that pretty cool!

 I'll do my best to make these pages available in multiple languages, both as a way to practice them and as a way to reach more people through them.
 If it all